giogimic/District-Zero/PROJECT_AUDIT.md

 - Monitoring guide
 - Maintenance procedures
 - Security procedures
+- QBox management integration

 ## Conclusion

-The District Zero FiveM project is a comprehensive and ambitious system that implements a full-featured district-based competitive gaming experience.
+The District Zero FiveM project is a comprehensive and ambitious system that implements a full-featured district-based competitive gaming experience with full QBox Framework compatibility.
 While the implementation is complete and covers all planned features, there are several areas that need attention to ensure optimal performance, security, and maintainability.

 ### Key Strengths
 - Comprehensive feature set
 - Modern UI/UX design
 - Proper system architecture
 - Good separation of concerns
+- Full QBox Framework compatibility
+- Proper QBox integration

 ### Key Areas for Improvement
 - Performance optimization